 A way of living

 To the Hawaiians, aloha is a way of living and treating each other with love and respect.
-Its deep meaning starts by teaching ourselves to love our own being first and afterwards to spread the love to others.
-Aloha is sending and receiving a positive energy.
+Its deep meaning starts by teaching ourselves to love our own being first and afterward to spread the love to others.
+Aloha is sending and receiving positive energy.
 Aloha is living in harmony where each person is important to every other person for the good of all humanity.
 When you live the Spirit of Aloha, you create positive feelings and thoughts, which never fade.
 They exist in you and spread over to others through your love and affection.